artemave/implementing-feature-with-tests/README.md

     Then she can undo it and Bob the Villain gets notified both times
 ```

-Writing step definitions (automation code) for the first scenario forces us to think of the UX.
+Writing step definitions for the first scenario forces us to think of the UX.
 After discussing with the client, we settle on a checkbox and a confirmation message once its checked.
 This, along with the feature file, makes our first [commit](9d38e2aeba0819cbe4b9328ff4e039c9fcd99cac).
 If you check it out and run

 ```